Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Proof of Theorem

 \end{lemma}

-Using this lemma, we have the following theorem on the concentration of the the RKS test statistic on its population value. \begin{theorem}[Two sided tail bound for $T_{d,k}$] We have the following tail bounds.
+Using this lemma, we have the following theorem on the concentration of the the RKS test statistic on its population value, from which the asymptotic result in Theorem \ref{thm:asymptotic-power} can be deduced.